 Some of these, such as immune system boosters, directly address one of the major senior cat health concerns, and often provide additional protein, vitamins, and antioxidants for your cat.

-There are a number of products that claim to boost the immune system of your cat, such as Companion for Life, which contains immune-26, and Transfer Factor Feline Complete, which contains transfer factors.
+There are a number of products that claim to boost the feline immune system, such as 4Life Transfer Factor Feline Complete.